litestar-org/litestar/docs/usage/dto/1-abstract-dto.rst

 Wrapping Return Data
 --------------------

-Litestar's DTO Factory types are versatile enough to manage your data, even when it's nested within generic wrappers.
+Litestar's DTO Factory types are versatile enough to manage your data, even when it is nested within generic wrappers.

 The following example demonstrates a route handler that returns DTO managed data wrapped in a generic type.
 The wrapper is used to deliver additional metadata about the response - in this case, a count of the number of items